akihikodaki/dts/test_plans/ice_fdir_test_plan.rst

 1. create filter rules::

-    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions passthru / end
+    flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions passthru / mark / end

-2. send matched packets, check the packets are distributed by RSS without FDIR matched ID. send unmatched packets, check the packets are distributed by RSS without FDIR matched ID.
+2. send matched packets, check the packets are distributed by RSS with FDIR matched ID. send unmatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.